 Student loans don’t necessarily affect your chances of qualifying.
 What does impact the probability of getting a loan is your DTI.
 At this point, you may be asking: what if I defer my loans?

-Until recently, student loan debt that was deferred a year previous to a closing wasn’t counted in a DTI analysis.
-Nowadays however, 1% of that debt is still included in the formula.
+Until recently, student loan debt that was deferred a year previous to closing wasn’t counted in a DTI analysis.
+Nowadays, however, 1% of that debt is still included in the formula.

 Talking to a Broker